 This document was created by the National Association for the Education of Homeless Children and Youth (NAEHCY) and the National Association of State Directors of Special Education (NASDSE) to help school districts ensure that unaccompanied youth who are homeless and who have disabilities are able to access special education services.

-This document was created by the National Center for Homeless Education (NCHE) to provide information about the Individuals with Disabilities Education Act (IDEA) and how it can help students who are homeless with special needs.
+This document was created by the National Center for Homeless Education (NCHE) to provide information to parents about the Individuals with Disabilities Education Act (IDEA) and how it can help students in temporary housing with special needs.

 Special Education Glossary [Word doc]

 The special education vocabulary includes many unique terms and abbreviations.These guides can be a helpful tool each time you encounter a new term each time you encounter a new term.

 Parents, individuals, or organizations may use this form if they believe a school district or public agency has violated a requirement of Part B of IDEA or New York State laws or regulations related to students with special needs.
 This model form, which includes the elements required by the Individuals with Disabilities Education Act (IDEA), may be used to submit a complaint to the New York State Education Department (SED).